What Is History?

 At Key Stage 3 pupils will be assessed at the end of each topic studied.
 Pupils will produce an extended piece of writing answering a Big Question.

 We assess pupils in a variety of ways and for a variety of purposes.
 The aims of our assessments are as follows;

 Making sure that pupils are aware of what has been learnt, allowing the teacher and pupil to plan progress and development.

 Identifying areas of difficulty allows for appropriate assistance to be given to each pupil.
 It can also allow teachers to negotiate ways in which pupils can improve.

 Assessment allows teachers to recognise the overall achievement made by a pupil at the end of a particular module or unit of work.

 At Key Stage 4:

 Students study the WJEC GCSE syllabus, which is divided into four units.
-In Year 10 students will complete two units; a controlled assessment task focusing on the effects of war on Wales and England during the twentieth century and an overview study of the USA, 1930-2000.
-In Year 11 two more units are studied covering the history of Russia, 1905-1924 and the history of Germany, 1919-1947.
-Each of the four units is worth 25% of the total marks.
+In Year 10 students will complete two units; a controlled assessment task focusing on the reasons why Adolf Hitler came to power in Germany in 1933 and how life changed for Germans in Nazi Germany, and a study of the USA, 1910-1929.
+In Year 11 two more units are studied covering British history (Depression, War and Recovery 1930-1951) and Changes in Health and Medicine, 1340-present day.
 The whole range of pass grades, A*-G, is available to all candidates.

 Controlled Assessment (this is completed in school, under exam conditions).